Exel Composites

-Exel Composites Plc (natively Exel Composites Oyj, formerly known as Exel Oyj) is a Finnish technology company that designs, manufactures and markets composite profiles and tubes for industrial applications.
+Exel Composites Plc (natively Exel Composites Oyj, formerly known as Exel Oyj) is a Finnish company specialized in composite profiles and tubes for industrial applications.
 Exel was founded in 1960 by Yrjö Aho.
 The company is listed on Nasdaq Helsinki.

 The name Exel came from a combination of the words explosive electronics, with the company initially producing electric blasting caps The company later moved onto production of sports equipment, with a focus on ski poles, before diversifying into a wider range of composite products.

-In 2024, Exel has production plants in Finland (Joensuu and Mäntyharju), Austria (Kapfenberg), the United States (Erlanger, Kentucky), and China (Nanjing).
+As of 2024, Exel has production plants in Finland (Joensuu and Mäntyharju), Austria (Kapfenberg), the United States (Erlanger, Kentucky), and China (Nanjing).
 In addition, the company has a plant in Goa, India, through Kineco Exel Composites India, a joint venture between Exel Composites and Kineco Ltd.

+Recent financial performance and restructuring

+In 2023, Exel Composites reported a significant deterioration in its financial performance.
+Revenue decreased by approximately 30%, and net result turned negative.

+Exel Composites reported negative net results for three consecutive financial years, from 2023 to 2025 and no dividend was paid for the financial years 2023, 2024 and 2025.

+Exel Composites' share price declined by more than 90 %, from 8.10 € at the end of 2021 to 0.45 € at the end of 2025.

+As part of its restructuring, Exel Composites shut down or reorganized several production sites: